-Transcribing pieces of audio usually does not required you to speak to others at all.
+Transcribing pieces of audio usually does not require you to speak to others at all.
 This is a very flexible work from home job that often lets you pick the times and hours you want to work for the day or week.
 It does take some practice getting used to, but if you are a fast typist, you can probably succeed in this career choice.

 The only people you’ll have to worry about talking to are the kids (which is super fun!) and their parents (you might even want to enlist your friends to make this part even easier!).

-Dog sitting and dog walking are typically part time jobs introverts can do from home but they allow for great flexibility.
+Dog sitting and dog walking are typically part-time jobs introverts can do from home but they allow for great flexibility.
 You can choose the days you’re available and the prices you want to charge.

 Most people who clean houses do so when a person or family is out of the home, therefore making house cleaning one of the best careers introverts can begin.
 You can offer to clean the homes of your friends and family and have them put in a good word for you to their friends and family.
 This makes your business grow with you having to do all the work to get your name out there!

 If you have a knack for photography, you can actually earn decent money for selling your photos.
 Depending on the type of photography you enjoy, you won’t ever have to deal with awkward customer conversations.
 Try nature, food, or stock image photography.
 Then search for websites or publications that will pay you for your work, like Getty Images and 123rf.